Vasista-Nampally-14/Stego-App/README.md

 ## ⚡ Quick Features Overview

-- **Drag & Drop:** Effortless file uploads for both cover image and file to hide.
+- **Drag & Drop:** Friendly, accessible file uploads for both cover image and file to hide.
 - **Download Preview:** Instantly preview and download your stego image, with a SHA-256 hash fingerprint.
-- **Image Capacity Meter:** See how much of your image storage you're using—get warnings if you go over.
+- **Image Capacity Meter:** Live feedback showing how much your data will use (and warnings if you go over).
 - **Clipboard-Friendly:** Copy decoded secrets with a single click.
 - **File Hiding:** Optionally embed a small file (PDF, ZIP, TXT...) instead of (or with) text.
 - **Session Management:** Export/import your session history.